UmarfarouqRb/Forge-Exchange/README.md

 ### Overview

 The `IntentSpotRouter.sol` contract is a powerful extension of the protocol's trading capabilities, designed to process off-chain cryptographic signatures that represent a user's "intent" to swap.
 This enables a gas-less experience for the end-user, as a third-party "relayer" can submit the transaction on their behalf.
-The router is engineered with a novel security mechanism to find the best price while completely neutralizing the risk of relayer manipulation.
+The router is engineered with a novel security mechanism to find the best price or settle trades received by the Solver01 while completely neutralizing the risk of relayer manipulation.

 ### Core Architecture